 Within the context of the foregoing discussion and analysis of current and prospective compensation, this information is also set-out in tabular format as follows for all current and prospective executive officers.
-The board has agreed it will continue paying directors for attendance at board meetings on a perdiem basis which amount has not been determined or provided at the present time, but are anticipated to be at the same rate, as current compensation.
+The board has agreed it will continue paying directors for attendance at board meetings on a per diem basis at the current rate.
 Further, the board has asked the president to investigate the cost and procedures for obtaining liability insurance for board members.

-SUMMARY COMPENSATION TABLE CURRENT MANAGEMENT 1
+SUMMARY EXECUTIVE COMPENSATION TABLE CURRENT MANAGEMENT 1

-Name and Principal Position Year Salary (\$) Bonus (\$) Stock Awards (\$) Option Awards (\$) Non- Equity Incentive Plan Compen- Sation (\$) Change in Pension Value and Nonquali- Fied Deferred Compensation Earnings (\$) All Other Compen- Sation (\$) Total (\$) Mr. Gerald L. Jensen: President, CEO and Chairman of the 2004 2005 \$54,000 \$54,000 None None None None None None None None None None Annual IRA Contribution \$55,620 \$55,620 Board 2006 \$54,000 None None None None None \$1,620 For Each Year \$55,620 20071 \$54,000 None None None None None \$55,620
+Name and Principal Position Year Salary (\$) Bonus (\$) Stock Awards (\$) Option Awards (\$) Non- Equity Incentive Plan Compen- Sation (\$) Change in Pension Value and Nonquali- Fied Deferred Compensation Earnings All Other Compen- Sation (\$) Total (\$) Mr. Gerald L. Jensen: President, CEO and Chairman of the Board 2004 2005 2006 2007 \$54,000 \$54,000 \$54,000 \$54,000 None None None None None None None None None None None None None None None None None Annual IRA Contribution \$1,620 For Each Year \$55,620 \$55,620 \$55,620 \$55,620

-1 Compensation would terminate as of closing date if plan of division is approved, with final payments prorated through the closing month.
+&lt;sup>1 Compensation would terminate as of closing date if plan of division is approved, with final payments prorated through the closing month.